Eco-cities: Biodiversity Outcomes

 Measure of the status and trends of species diversity and habitats in cities using standard biodiversity signals at a city-wide scale, aligned with the IUCN Urban Nature Indexes (UNI).

 Biodiversity-focused indicators evaluate the ecology within cities, including the richness of native species, ratio of threatened species, extent of natural habitats, and the impacts on biodiversity caused by nature-based solutions (NbS).
 These metrics can help to evaluate eco-city performance by track both urban ecosystems and the effectiveness of human efforts to protect or restore them.

 Emerging biodiversity assessment tools used by government bodies such as the City Biodiversity Index (CBI) allow for cities to use standardized methods to report things like species status and habitat conditions.

+Green corridor in Fulham, United Kingdom.
+Example of green infrastructure that helps native species and general biodiversity.

 Biodiversity indicators are more commonly now including measures of habitat connectivity and community composition.
 Metrics for connectivity such as effective mesh size or corridor continuity are important because separation of habitats limit movement and gene flow, which make species more susceptible to population decline.
 For this reason, most eco-city strategies prioritize establishing green corridors, riparian buffers, and tree canopy networks to conserve existing ecological systems in urban environments.
 Cities can also keep track of changes in species abundance or functional diversity, helping to understand whether ecological communities are becoming better able to withstand the pressures of their urban environment over time.

 Nature-based solutions play an important part in producing better biodiversity outcomes.
 Examples of NbS include wetland restoration, green roofs, and urban forest expansion.
 These methods often result in improved conditions for native species due to an increase in habitat complexity.
 Examination of data from multiple studies show that most NbS projects report positive impacts on biodiversity.
 Standardization of reporting using frameworks like the CBI and UNI allow for comparisons globally between cities and is important to keep track of long-term progress towards conservation and restoration goals.